ThomasPGriffin/thomaspgriffin.github.io/pages/research.md

 ### <u>WORKING PAPERS<u>

 #### *[Losing Control?
-The 20-Year Decline in Loan Covenant Violations]({{ BASE_PATH}}/pages/violTrend_20211208.pdf)* – with <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a> and <a href="https://www.commerce.virginia.edu/faculty/smith">David Smith</a>
+The Two-Decade Decline in Loan Covenant Violations]({{ BASE_PATH}}/pages/violTrend_20230915.pdf)* – with <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a> and <a href="https://www.commerce.virginia.edu/faculty/smith">David Smith</a>
 ##### Revise and Resubmit at the <b><i>Journal of Finance</i></b>
 <div align="justify">
-The annual proportion of U.S. public firms that report a financial covenant violation fell nearly 70% between 1997 and 2016.
-To understand this trend, we develop a model of covenant design that shows the optimal threshold varies with covenants’ ability to discriminate between distressed and non-distressed borrowers and with the relative costs associated with screening incorrectly.
-We document a steady improvement in covenants’ ability to identify distressed borrowers.
-However, the dramatic fall in violations is best attributed to an increased willingness to forego early detection of marginally distressed borrowers in exchange for fewer inconsequential violations, particularly since 2008-09.
+The annual proportion of U.S. public firms that reported a financial covenant violation fell roughly 70% between 1997 and 2019.
+To understand this trend, we develop an estimable model of covenant design that depends on the ability to discriminate between distressed and non-distressed borrowers and the relative costs associated with screening incorrectly.
+We find the drop in violations is best explained by an increased willingness to forego early detection of distressed borrowers in exchange for fewer inconsequential violations, which we attribute mostly to a shift in the composition of public firms and partly to heightened investor sentiment during the 2010s.
 </div>

 #### *[Where Have All the IPOs Gone?
 Trade Liberalization and the Changing Nature of U.S. Corporations]({{ BASE_PATH}}/pages/ipo_decline_20230911.pdf)*